top of page

 • We can only accept pets from POLK COUNTY, Florida.

 • If you need to surrender your cat or dog, we take admissions by appointment only.
 An appointment does not guarantee SPCA Florida will take your cat or dog.
-We require appointments to give the pets the best chance to be re-homed, and this means an in-depth discussion of the pet and completion of a personality profile.
+We require appointments to give the pets the best chance to be re-homed, and this means an in-depth discussion of the pet and the completion of a personality profile.

 • SPCA Florida will not euthanize based on space or length of stay.
 We take in pets based on population and space available to ensure all cats and dogs entrusted in our care are given as much time as they need to find new, forever homes.

 We rely solely on donations to care for more than 6,000 homeless pets that enter our doors every year.
+It costs SPCA Florida roughly $210 for each surrendered cat and $250 for each surrendered dog, which includes deworming, microchip, testing, spay/neuter, vaccines, flea & heartworm prevention, etc.

 The following fee scale applies to all pet surrenders effective March 1, 2022: